praneshvittal/capistranotuts/README.md

 server 'PRODDB4', roles: %w{db mysql}      # Belongs to db & mysql role
 ```

-Here on, its best explained with Capistrano command:
+Here on, its best explained with a Capistrano command:

-`cap staging staging db:status`
+`cap staging db:status`

-If you were to break this command down, all its doing is running the `status` task we will define in the `db` namespace (again `namespace` is something we define)
+If you were to break this command down, all its doing is running the `status` task we define in the `db` namespace (again `namespace` is something we define)

-Capistrano in a way is like pseudo code, so hopefully the code block below makes sense:
+Capistrano in a way is like pseudo code, so the code block below should makes sense:

 ```ruby
 namespace :db do